 We do it to fund lifesaving children’s cancer research.

 When you give to St. Baldrick’s, you don’t just give to one institution–you give to more than 373 institutions that are treating kids with cancer across the U.S. and beyond.
 It’s a ripple effect that can change the world.

 Our grant applications are reviewed by a group of more than 180 pediatric oncology experts in a rigorous peer–review process.
 We take every dollar and every grant decision seriously, because kids’ lives are at stake.

 When Abby was 4 years old, she was diagnosed with Ph+ acute lymphoblastic leukemia and given a 20% chance at survival.
 St. Baldrick’s–funded research helped improve her chance of survival to an approximate 70%.

-It takes decades of work to reach new discoveries through research, but children’s lives are being saved today because of research funded by St. Baldrick’s.
+It takes decades of work to reach new discoveries, but children’s lives are being saved today because of research funded by St. Baldrick’s.